jameswniu/multi-agent-rl-mapf-drone-system/README.md

 # Multi-Agent RL MAPF Drone System
-**Instant-alignment drone AI for safe, adaptive, real-time flight control**
+Instant-alignment drone AI for safe, adaptive, real-time flight control

+**About**
+Real time drone AI for safe and adaptive flight.
+Uses multi agent reinforcement learning with Proximal Policy Optimization (PPO) for path finding and coordination, built on a FastAPI backend with weight loading at startup, test isolation for CI, and Docker deployment to bridge research into production.

 ---